reclusivebox/reclusivecli/README.md

 ## Writing the specification <a name="writing-specs"></a>

-The RCLI 1.0 specification is just a map that describes the cli of your program.
+The ReclusiveCLI 1.0 specification is just a map that describes the cli of your program.
 To write a good specification you just need to know how to write flags and commands, things like stacks are handled by the RCL Interpreter.

 ### Flags <a name="flag-spec"></a>